VersusCenter

 AWS vs DigitalOcean

-AWS and DigitalOcean are both cloud infrastructure providers, but AWS offers enterprise-scale services with thousands of features across compute, storage, and databases, while DigitalOcean prioritizes simplicity and affordability for developers and small teams.
+AWS and DigitalOcean are both cloud infrastructure providers, but they serve different markets.
+AWS dominates enterprise deployments with extensive services and global reach, while DigitalOcean prioritizes simplicity and cost-effectiveness for developers and small teams.

 Market Share